 In 1951, George Owens’ granddaughter, Margaret Gray Thomas, donated the family home to Telfair Museums to become the first house museum in the city.
 Now a National Historic Landmark, the property boasts a carefully curated mansion with a formal parterre garden and an original carriage house that includes the only intact urban slave quarters open to the public in Savannah.
 The Owens-Thomas House slave quarters include the largest known expanse of slave-applied haint blue paint, made from indigo and said to ward off evil spirits.

 Rounding out Telfair’s trio of landmark buildings, the Jepson Center, designed by the internationally acclaimed architect Moshe Safdie, opened to the public in 2006.
 Following the site’s approval by the Board of Trustees in 1999, Safdie’s plans endured a two-year process of review and revision overseen by the Savannah Historic District Board of Review.
 The review board initially voiced concerns over three aspects of the design: the sheer glass facade facing Telfair Square, the lack of exterior windows at pedestrian level, and the bridging of York Lane on the third floor.

 The museum’s trustees, director, and staff were committed to building a site that was as important for its time as the Telfair Academy and the Owens–Thomas House had been to for theirs.
 In July 2001, the review board approved a modified design, which segmented the facade by an architectural frame, and construction of the Jepson Center began.

-Today, this unique space explores broad concepts about art through a focus on architecture and public art, which are crucial to the to the character of Savannah.
+Today, this unique space explores broad concepts about art through a focus on architecture and public art, which are crucial to the character of Savannah.
 Devoted to contemporary art and rotating exhibitions, the strikingly beautiful Jepson Center links Telfair’s future with its past, unifying the museum’s three distinct sites.